umfy/zmk-config/README.md

 ## Colemak
 Backspace is positioned in top right on every layer.
-This layout uses homerow mods with lalt on the first layer to allow typing non-english symbols.
+This layout uses homerow mods with RALT on the first layer to allow typing non-english symbols.

 ```
 // ------------------------------------------------------------------------------------------------------------------